LizUK/LizUK.github.io/README.md

 ## Welcome to my Portfolio

 My name is Elizabeth Phillips.
 I am a self taught Website developer who has been working with development for over 15 years.
-I have a strong grasps of HTML, CSS and WordPress.
-I have worked with both theme customisation and also custom theme development.
+I have a strong grasps of HTML, CSS.
+In the past I have worked with WordPress both on customisation and custom theme development.
 More recently I have started to build up my knowledge of Javascript, JQuery and other popular and needed languages.

 ### 2023 Projects